-Calculation of leave encashment is based on leave not taken by the employee in case of leaving the company or retirement of that employee, automation of leave encashement is possible in the leave management software.
+Calculation of leave encashment is based on the number of leaves that an employee has not utilized.
+In case of leaving the company or at the time of retiring, automation of leave encashment can be done efficiently via the leave management software.

-Companies growing in size find it very difficult to manage leaves manually.
+Companies, that are growing in size, find it very difficult to manage leaves manually.

 According to a survey, 93% of the companies with employees size 40 or more outsource or automate their leave management.
 Even at this size and scale, it is more costly and time-consuming, if done manually through paperwork and emails.